MagnusTiberius/fogrt/README.md

 # fogrt
 FogRT is an API/SDK for a decentalized IoT platform.
-Intended to run close/in promity to a group of IoT devices.

 ## Terms
 * Fog Packet - a packet used by and within the Fog Layer.